 AI Initiative Rhineland-Palatinate: AI Pilot for Mobility

-Artificial Intelligence in the Field of Mobility in Rhineland-Palatinate
+Artificial Intelligence in the »Mobility« Focus Area in Rhineland-Palatinate

-Are you thinking about how you can use AI for your company or your research?
-What is artificial intelligence?
-In which processes can AI be helpful? – To help with the answers to these questions, the Ministry of Science, Further Education and Culture relies on so called AI Pilots.
-Our institute director Prof. Dr. Anita Schöbel was appointed as AI Pilot (in German KI-Pilotin) for mobility in 2020 by the Minister of Science Prof. Dr. Konrad Wolf.
+Are you thinking about how you can use AI to benefit your company or your research?
+What exactly is Artificial Intelligence?
+In which processes can AI be helpful? – To help answer these questions, the Rhineland-Palatinate Ministry of Science and Health relies on AI pilots.
+Our Institute Director Prof. Dr. Anita Schöbel was already appointed AI pilot for mobility in 2020.
+Prof. Dr. Stefan Kramer from Johannes Gutenberg University Mainz has been an AI pilot for life sciences since mid-2024.
+The state government is now also supporting the project financially.

 What Is an AI Pilot?

 »As an AI pilot, I am primarily active in an advisory capacity; above all, I am available to the public as a contact person for experts and users.
 Together with my colleague Dr. Henrike Stephani, we work on presenting projects and methods that use AI successfully in the field of mobility.
-We want to bring artificial intelligence and mobility together to enable the use of AI where added value can be expected,« says Prof. Dr. Anita Schöbel.
+We want to bring Artificial Intelligence and mobility together to enable the use of AI where added value can be expected,« says Prof. Dr. Anita Schöbel at the beginning of her term of office.

 What Added Value Does Artificial Intelligence Create?